 Most of us are reliant on our cell phones, landline phones, VOIP phones or internet for all of our communication.
 Most cell phone towers are already oversubscribed.
 The companies count on the fact that everyone won’t be on the phone at the same time.

 If there are a local disaster or emergency the towers and phone lines, in those areas are JAMMED uptight.
 Can you imagine how it would be after a major disaster or when SHTF?
 Even if the cellular network is still up, it takes hours of constant trying to get calls in our out.

 Another consideration to keep in mind, if the area you are in goes “Grid Down”, most phone companies only have enough generator fuel for 2 or 3 days.

 When prepping for a disaster or other event communications is important.
 Since the cell phones may not work, what do I do?
 There are still other unlicensed public use radio services.

-Just remember that these are intended to be shorter range, lower power, and with one exception probably aren’t going to be monitored by authorities.
+Just remember that these are intended to be a shorter range, lower power, and with one exception probably aren’t going to be monitored by authorities.

-You can’t count on publicly provided communications, which means you need to provide your own method of communication, and start practice using them now!
+You can’t count on publicly provided communications, which means you need to provide your own method of communication and start practice using them now!

 SHTF Radio Communication Options:

-What our the options for radio communications?
+What are the options for radio communications?